Biden signs executive order requiring review, release of some classified 9/11 documents

 Families of hundreds of 9/11 victims had told Biden last month that he would not be welcome at this year’s memorial events marking the 20th anniversary of the attacks unless he declassified government evidence beforehand that could link Saudi Arabia to the attack, according to a letter sent to the White House in August.

 Shortly afterward, the Justice Department pledged to review evidence related to the 9/11 terrorist attacks, a move that an advocate for some of the families criticized as insufficient.

-It was not clear if Biden’s executive order Friday would be satisfactory to the families that had demanded release of the documents.
-Representatives for some 9/11 families did not immediately respond to requests for comment Friday.
+A Justice Department spokesman did not immediately respond to a message seeking comment.

+Some 9/11 families immediately praised the executive order Friday.
+One group, 9/11 Families United, which represents more than 10,000 people affected by the attacks, said in a statement that Biden’s order “looks like a true turning point.”

+“We have been fighting the FBI and intelligence community for too long,” said Terry Strada, whose husband, Tom, was killed in the World Trade Center.
+“There is much more work to be done to secure justice for our murdered loved ones and to rectify the immense damage the 20-year shroud of secrecy has caused, but we now are optimistic that President Biden will be helping us achieve those goals.”

+Several members of Congress, including Sen. Kirsten Gillibrand (D-N.Y.), said they supported Biden’s decision to order the declassification review of 9/11 documents.
+Rep. Adam B. Schiff (D-Calif.), chairman of the House Intelligence Committee, said Friday the committee would closely oversee the review process “to ensure that all agencies adhere to the president’s guidance to apply the maximum degree of transparency allowed by law when conducting the review.”

 Biden has not yet made public his plans for the 20th anniversary of the attacks.
+Last year, while campaigning for president, he attended Sept.
+11 memorial events in Lower Manhattan and Shanksville, Pa.

 “My heart continues to be with the 9/11 families who are suffering, and my Administration will continue to engage respectfully with members of this community,” Biden said Friday.
 “I welcome their voices and insight as we chart a way forward.”